-С Resource Collection Items I To establish and maintain a safe, healthy learning environment RC I-1: Your valid and current certificates of completion of cards from any first aid course and b) an infant/child (pediatric) CPR course offered by a national recognized training organization (such as American Red Cross or the American Heart Association).
-Online training is not acceptable.
-RC I-2: Provide one feeding schedule or menu used for each age group (young infants, mobile infants, toddlers).
-In order to complete your related Reflective Competency Statement on this topic, the feeding schedules and/or menus would ideally be ones that you have participated in serving to an/or designing for children.
-If this is not possible, or if you work in a program that does not serve meals, you may substitute feeding schedules or menus found on the internet.
-(More important than the source of the menus will be Reflective Competency Statement I , in which you will discuss your opinions about the feeding schedules/menus - what you think are their strengths and/or what you might serve that you think is more appropriate and why).
-RC I-3: Collect a sample of your weekly plan that includes goals for children's learning and development, brief descriptions of planned learning experiences, and also accommodations for children with special needs (whether for children you currently Safe Supervision Session B Child Development Session B Program Quality Session A Curriculum Session D D Competency Statement I To establish Begin your Reflective Statement about this Competency Standard with a paragraph describing how your teaching practices meet this Standard.
-Safe, sanitary environments Session A Welcoming Environments Session 2 and maintain a safe, healthy learning environment.
-(Note: Alternatively, you may also choose to write one paragraph for each Functional Area, if this makes it easier for you to express your thoughts more clearly) weiconning Environments Jession 2
+1 T , , ,

+Competency Standards text).
+The rest attendance is

+will be completed with your PDS during entered on

+the visit.
+Develop)

+D Resource RC I-1: Your valid and current

+Collection certificates of completion of cards from Safe

+Items I any first aid course and b) an Supervision

+infant/child (pediatric) CPR course Session B

+To establish offered by a national recognized

+and maintain training organization (such as American Child

+a safe, Red Cross or the American Heart Development

+healthy Association).
+Online training is not Session B

+learning acceptable.

+environment Program

+RC I-2: Provide one feeding schedule or Quality Session

+menu used for each age group (young A

+infants, mobile infants, toddlers).
+In

+order to complete your related

+Reflective Competency Statement on

+this topic, the feeding schedules and/or

+menus would ideally be ones that you

+have participated in serving to an/or

+designing for children.
+If this is not

+possible, or if you work in a program

+that does not serve meals, you may

+substitute feeding schedules or menus

+found on the internet.
+(More important

+than the source of the menus will be

+Reflective Competency Statement I, in

+which you will discuss your opinions

+about the feeding schedules/menus - Curriculum

+what you think are their strengths Session D

+and/or what you might serve that you Session D

+think is more appropriate and why).

+tillik is more appropriate and wily).

+RC I-3: Collect a sample of your weekly

+plan that includes goals for children's

+learning and development, brief

+descriptions of planned learning

+experiences, and also accommodations

+for children with special needs

+(whether for children you currently

+serve or may serve in the future).

+serve of may serve in the luture).